MSFT-Innovation-Hub-India/contoso-motocorp-ai-assistant/readme.md

 ### Graph comprising the Agents

-bot-app-v1.py -> implements a simple, multi agent solution using 'langGraph'.
+bot-app-v1.py -> implements a simple, multi agent solution using `langGraph`.
 Here the supervisor agent routes to the other agents, who merely use the tool and revert to the supervisor agent, before that is relayed to the user

 ![Contoso Motocorp Service Bot](graph_bot_app_v1.png)

-bot-app-v2.py -> Implements a full blown multi agent solution using 'langGraph'.
+bot-app-v2.py -> Implements a full blown multi agent solution using `langGraph`.
 This has been adapted based on a similar sample in the Travel domain [here](https://langchain-ai.github.io/langgraph/tutorials/customer-support/customer-support/#conversation).Here the supervisor agents routes to the other agents, each of which are powered by an LLM and can make decisions of their own.
 They choose to use the different tools they have access to, can respond to the user directly and not have to go through the supervisor, when in a context in the conversation.
 Each of the Agents have a system prompt that determines their behavior and purpose.

 ![Contoso Motocorp Service Bot](graph_bot_app_v2.png)